-Valid, reliable and relevant disability data are essential for evidence-informed disability policy.
+Valid, reliable and relevant disability data are essential for evidence-informed disability and rehabilitation policy.
 Ideally, disability data would be standardized across countries.
-Such standardization would allow for international comparisons, which in turn would facilitate the monitoring of progress on disability policies, including the Convention on the Rights of Persons with Disabilities (CRPD).
-However, disability is a complex and multidimensional experience and poses several challenges for measurement.
-Despite the efforts of many in the international community, the current lack of comprehensive and standardized data on all aspects of disability means that a truly complete picture of disability and functioning cannot easily be determined.
-This hinders the ability of governments and their partners to identify the strategies needed to improve the well-being of people with disabilities.
+Standardization of data allows for international comparisons, which in turn facilitates the monitoring of progress in the implementation and effectiveness of policies, including the Convention on the Rights of Persons with Disabilities (CRPD).
+The WHO global disability action plan 2014-2021 requires Member States to strengthen the collection of relevant and internationally comparable data on disability , and support research on disability and related services.
+This information is important for establishing a complete picture of disability and functioning and to allow governments and stakeholders to identify strategies needed to improve the health and well-being of people with disabilities.

 What WHO is doing

-- develops normative tools, including standardized survey instruments and related manuals;
+- developing normative tools, including standardized survey instruments and related manuals;

-- supports countries to improve their capacity to collect, analyze and use disability data;
+- supporting countries to improve their capacity to collect, analyse and use disability data;

-- offers training programmes on disability data for statisticians and for national and international users of data on disability;
+- offering training programmes on disability data for statisticians and for national and international users of data on disability;

-- advocates for improvements in disability data in line with the CRPD;
+- advocating for improvements in disability data in line with the CRPD.